SheridanQ/regionconnect/README.md

 ```

 ## Links
-Details and other resources such as gray matter resources, diffusion tensor template and high angular resolution diffusion imaging template, please go to:
+To know the details and other resources such as gray matter resources, diffusion tensor template and high angular resolution diffusion imaging template, please go to:

 [MRIIT websit](https://www5.iit.edu/~mri/Home.html)
 and